It’s hard to miss a Long Haired Black German Shepherd Puppies for Adoption while out and about because of their stunning appearance.

-Here’s what more you can anticipate from them about their overall look of black German shepherd puppies.
+Here’s what more you can anticipate from them about their overall look of Black Shepherd Puppies.

 Coat Color and Type

-Their coat color is the most apparent difference between standard German Shepherds and Black German Shepherds.
-All Black German Shepherds are solid black, without any markings.
+Their coat color is the most apparent difference between standard German Shepherds and Black Sable German Shepherd dogs.
+All Long Haired German Shepherd Puppies are solid black, without any markings.

-Size and Weight Of Black German Shepherd Puppies
+Size and Weight Of Long Haired Black German Shepherd Puppies

-Larger individuals are not unheard of in the breed.
+Larger individuals are not unheard of in the breed standard.
 However, they are considered somewhat rarer than is the case with standard GSDs.
-The newborn black German shepherd puppies are usually about 1 to 2 pounds.
+The newborn German shepherd dogs are usually about 1 to 2 pounds.